martialblog/opentelemetry-workshop/day1/50_Collector/30_advanced.md

 # Distributions

-The OpenTelemetry project provides a compiled distribution of the collector.
+The OpenTelemetry project provides compiled distributions of the collector.

-But you easily build your own with the build distributions ocb tool (OpenTelemetry Collector Builder).
+But you easily build your own with the `ocb` tool (OpenTelemetry Collector Builder).

 When you need custom functionality like authenticator extensions, receivers, processors, exporters or connectors.